thaalish/tsfl-euros/README.md

   <h1>TSFL - EUROS (2019)</h1>
 </p>

-Thalish Saka Football League • Est. 2017

-Inspired by the football franchise created by TAYFUN7, TSFL is a re-creation of TPS which is fueled by the community.
-We have created a enjoyable experience where players can play a close representation of the beautiful game which is football.

-TSFL was originally created as a way for players to compete in a league/tournament format.
-Since then it has evolved to be more than that.
-You can read more about this via our socials.

 ## Description
 Welcome to the official GitHub repository for the TSFL - Euros, a historic event hosted by TSFL in 2019.
 Please note that the tournament has already concluded, and this repository serves as a tribute to a remarkable chapter in TSFL's history.